ertonAliti/reactjs-mockup-project/README.md

 This is a mockup project created with react js using thecatapi

+After starting the application in the browser should be displayed a page with two buttons.
+Breeds button - gets all the breeds from the api and displays them on the page, there they will be rendered in a card design.
+You can add them to favorite section.
+Favourite button - gets all your favorite breeds which you added from the Breeds page, you can also remove your favorite breeds from the page list.

 In the project directory, you can run:

 ### `npm install`